spacejockeyx/smtrader-doc/topics/trading/trader-backtest-flow.md

   * For a single ``symbol``
   * It could be 1 or more day(s), week(s), month(s) and year(s).
   * Load the data into an ``in memory DB``
-* Run a loop for every day in the historical data of the time window:
+* Run trader_backtest with a loop for every day in the historical data of the time window:
+  * Multithread: Every day is processed in different thread.
   * This simulates your regular every day's real run in 1 min. intervals.
   * Run tick() for every minute:
     * Load `historical stock data` with time window of max. ``2 hours``.